United States Naval Academy: World War I and interwar period

 President Franklin D. Roosevelt signed into law an act of Congress (Public Law 73–21, 48 Stat.
 73) on 25 May 1933 providing for the Bachelor of Science degree for Naval, Military, and Coast Guard Academies.
 Four years later, Congress authorized the superintendent to award a Bachelor of Science degree to all living graduates.
 Reserve officer training was re-established in anticipation of World War II in 1941.

 In 1939, the first Yard patrol boat arrived.
-These were used to train midshipmen in ship handling.

 In 1940, the academy stopped using Reina Mercedes as a brig for disciplining midshipmen, and restricted them to Bancroft Hall, instead.

 In April 1941, superintendent Rear Admiral Russell Willson refused to allow the school's lacrosse team to play a visiting team from Harvard University because the Harvard team included an African-American player.
 Harvard's athletic director ordered the player home and the game was played on 4 April, as scheduled, which Navy won 12–0.
-Dr. Blake R Van Leer would later be appointed by President Harry S. Truman to the Visitor Board.
+Georgia Tech President and Colonel Dr. Blake R Van Leer would later be appointed by President Harry S. Truman to the Visitor Board and assist with its curriculum.
 Dr. Van Leer was already a member to The United Nations Educational, Scientific and Cultural Organization who had a focus to work against racism through influential statements on race starting with a declaration of anthropologists.

 In 1941, the 5th and 6th wings of Bancroft Hall were completed.
 Landfill was made outboard of the hospital to create a sports field.
 Fill was made on the north side of the Severn to create an area for seaplanes.